Please click to our Get Involved page for current opportunities of community outreach available at Walnut Hill UMC.

 Neighborhood involvement is important to Walnut Hill, so we've partnered with two area schools to provide support to teachers and students.
 Whether it's hosting a start-of-the-year teacher lunch, providing school supplies, or being an angel tree gift giver at Christmas, we offer to our local schools needed resources, support and encouragement.

 Our love and care for our local elementary students grows each year.
 Walnut Hill has many opportunities where you can make a difference:

 Apple Tree and Back to School Teachers Lunch

 Each year we collect hundreds of school supplies for teachers for classroom use.
 You can donate supplies from the list provided.
 You can also help cook for the teachers' luncheon held during the third week of August.
 Our United Methodist Women sponsor this event.
-Get involved by contacting Donna Collins at [email protected] or sign up HERE.
+Get involved by contacting Fran Collins at firstname.lastname@example.org

 Thomas Jefferson High School

 In 2017, the Dallas Morning News reported a dramatic rise in homeless youth.
 Walnut Hill UMC responded by becoming more involved and aware of the homeless youth concerns at our local high school, Thomas Jefferson.
 Each Friday morning from 8:30-9:15, we provide breakfast, emotional support, and education for homeless teens.
 You can offer food or time by contacting Claire Rathbun at firstname.lastname@example.org

 Each fall we host a luncheon for the 100+ teachers and administration of Thomas Jefferson High School.
 Our United Methodist Men sponsor this opportunity for outreach and support during the third week of August.
 Contact Rick Larsen at RKATK@aol.com to get involved!